 The important bit!

 Ukulele 1 meets every other week on a Tuesday at 2 pm.
-We have a new venue and now normally meet at Carhampton Village Hall – while COVID restrictions are in place, meetings are suspended, but we plan to restart on May 18th, all being well.
+We have a new venue and now normally meet at Carhampton Village Hall.
 Please remember to check the Calendar in case of any late changes to schedule.

-Our group is led by Bill Peters, and he may be contacted at 01643 821850, or by email at Ukulele1@minehead-district-u3a.org.uk.
+Our group is led by Mike Lay, in the temporary absence of Bill Peters, and he may be contacted at 0797 320 0634, or by email at Ukulele1@minehead-district-u3a.org.uk.

 During the lockdowns several members moved away so we are, at the moment, a fairly small group but we have had one or two enquiries about joining so our numbers could well begin to swell again.